Users benefit monthly from Eye-Able® services

 1st German Bundesliga

 Small symbol, big effect.
-SV Werder Bremen is improving the accessibility of its official website with the help of the "Eye-Able" assistance software.
-From now on, visitors to WERDER.DE can use an icon on the right-hand side of the screen to access more than 25 functions to adapt the website to their individual visual needs.
+SV Werder Bremen improves the accessibility of its official website with the help of the assistance software "Eye-Able".
+From now on, visitors to WERDER.DE can use over 25 functions to adapt the website to their individual visual needs via an icon on the right-hand side of the screen.

 The tool can be used, for example, to change contrast modes, set adaptive magnification, or activate color-weakening filters.
 Werder fans with very different visual abilities can thus use the site in a more customized way.
 1.2 million people in Germany alone are considered to have impaired vision.
 A number that is continuing to grow rapidly, partly due to the aging society.